amirehsanijam/CoinCapDemo/README.md

 2- Open the terminal and go to the directory of cloned project and run the `pod install`

-3- Open the `CoinCap.xcworkspace` via xcode build and run
+3- Open the `CoinCap.xcworkspace` via xcode then build and run

 # Requirements
 - iOS 12+